tanminivan/notam-capstone/README.md

 # NOTAM Capstone Project

-## Things to think about
+## Questions to ask

 * How can I break this problem down into smaller chunks?
 * What is the most simple thing I can solve?
-* How am I tracking the problems/questions I am encountering?
+* How am I tracking the problems/questions/unknowns I am encountering?
 * What are the edge cases?
 * How can I show that the algorithm that I'm implementing is "correct"?
 * How can I test iterations of the algorithm to know that one is better than another?